Mani wants assurance from India on World Cup

 He said that Pakistan cricketers will be vaccinated by March end as the PCB has already asked the National Command and Operation Centre for vaccine.

-He further said that Mohammad Aamir is a good cricketer.
+He further said that Mohammad Amir is a good cricketer.
 “He decided in a hurry.
 The board had invested in him but we respect his decision,” he said.